swdunlop/AndBug/README.rst

 Unlike Google's own Android Software Development Kit debugging tools, AndBug does not require or expect source code.
 It does, however, require that you have some level of comfort with Python, as it uses a concept of scripted breakpoints, called "hooks", for most nontrivial tasks.
 (If you just want to dump loaded classes, methods, or threads, there are example scripts for that.)

-At IOActive, I use AndBug and tools like it every day to study the Android platform and understand customer applications.
-It is a living tool which has lead to discovering a number of vulnerabilities by chasing process flow across the system and exposing how weak the Android process isolation model really is, once you get under the hood.
-I hope you enjoy it, and welcome any improvements or suggestions.

 -- Scott Dunlop <swdunlop@gmail.com>

 Installation